Binance Review

 Binance regulation and headquarters

-Despite the company not having an official headquarters, it does have several registered businesses, primarily for managing trademarks and intellectual property, employing people, paying local taxes, and performing payroll.
+Despite the company not having an official headquarters, it does have several regulated entities, primarily for managing trademarks and intellectual property, employing people, paying local taxes, and performing payroll.
+Here is a list of Binance’s regulated entities.

-Despite the company not having an official headquarters, it does have several registered businesses, primarily for managing trademarks and intellectual property, employing people, paying local taxes, and performing payroll.
+Despite the company not having an official headquarters, it does have several regulated entities, primarily for managing trademarks and intellectual property, employing people, paying local taxes, and performing payroll.
+Here is a list of Binance’s regulated entities.

 Binance developed its own token when conducting its ICO in July 2017.
 A total of 200 million BNB tokens were issued, and 100 million were sold for US$0.15 to raise US$15 million.
 The BNB coin is considered a utility token, as owning or using BNB unlocks certain benefits.
 For example, you can use BNB to get discounted trading fees.